raytomely/T3DLIB_SDL/T3DLIB/readme.txt

 ==============

 - This is T3DLIB port to SDL, T3DLIB is a 3D software renderer from the book:
-  "Tricks of the 3D Game Programming Gurus" written by the legendary André LaMothe. if you were always curious and wandered how to build a 3D software renderer from scratch this is the book to read.
+  "Tricks of the 3D Game Programming Gurus" written by the legendary AndrÃ© LaMothe. if you were always curious and wondered how to build a 3D software renderer from scratch this is the book to read.

 - I did  my best to ditch out all Windows and DirectX stuff, and make a full port to SDL cross platform library.